Pause Windows Updates Longer Than 5 Weeks (Up to 20 Years)

 Method 2: How to Manually Create the Registry Key

 If you prefer not to download the pre-made .reg file, you can easily create the required entry yourself.
-This is completely safe and only takes a minute:
+This is completely safe and only takes a minute to do manually.

-3. Right-click on an empty space in the right-hand pane, select New, and choose DWORD (32-bit) Value.
+Once you are in the Settings folder, right-click on an empty space in the right-hand pane.
+Select New from the context menu, and then choose DWORD (32-bit) Value.

-6. In the “Value data” box, type the number of days you want to be able to pause.
-For example, entering 7300 will give you roughly 20 years.
-Click OK and restart your computer.
+In the “Value data” box, type the number of days you want to be able to successfully pause updates for.
+For example, entering 7300 will give you roughly 20 years of pausing power.
+Click OK to save your changes and restart your computer.

-You will then need to navigate to the following registry key.
+You will then need to navigate back to the exact same registry key we used earlier:

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WindowsUpdate\UX\Settings

-Then you will need to find the DWORD value called FlightSettingsMaxPauseDays and right click on it and choose Delete.
+Then you will need to find the DWORD value called FlightSettingsMaxPauseDays in the right pane.
+Right-click on it and choose Delete from the context menu.

 Delete registry value